 When I wrote this post, only few possible expensive model were available, now, you can easily found something without all the bothering diy step.

 This lens is design to reduce deformation on the corner of the picture.
 The cost is about rmb 900.
 The support is in metal but some other version are available in plastic.
 The 5 time magnifier is perfect for a 5DII or 7D and make the screen amazingly huge.
 The second lens can rotate to adjust focus for people wearing glass.
 The main problem with this design is that you need to do it for each camera family as a 5D back is different from a 7D back.
 Here I used it for canon family, but Sony or Nikon are possible too, as soon as the folding sun shade is available.
+This is the first step before moving to a real EVF.

 With the lens, you have 2 bases (one transparent, one black), so, you can do 2 kits with one lens set.
 This base will be trimmed to fit the sun shade.